c2lugo/cse15l-lab-reports/lab-report-1-remote-access-and-filesystem-week-1.md

 [user@sahara ~/lecture1]$ pwd
 /home/lecture1
 ```
 If we use the `cd` command with the argument, `lecture1/`, it will take us to that path or directory.
-Previously, we were in the `/home` directory but using the `cd` we are able to switch into the directory given.
+Previously, we were in the `/home` directory but using the `cd` command we were able to switch into the directory given.
 This did not result in an error and if we use the `pwd` command we can see that we were taken to `/home/lecture1` which shows `cd` ran successfully.

 3. `cd` used with a path to a file as an argument
 ```